samuelroiz/Predict_Credit_Risk/README.md

 # Predict_Credit_Risk
 <p>
-Built a machine learning model that attempts to predict whether a loan will become high risk or not for a company named LendingClub.
-LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
-LendingClub offers their previous data through an API.
-Utilized the given data from LendingClub to create machine learning models to classify the risk level of loans.
-Compared the Logistic Regression model and Random Forest Classifier with sklearn and pandas.
+Built a machine learning model to predict whether a loan will become high risk for a company named LendingClub.
+LendingClub is a peer-to-peer lending service that allows individual investors to partially fund personal loans and buy and sell notes backing the loans on a secondary market.
+LendingClub provides its historical data through an API.
+We utilized this data to create machine learning models to classify the risk level of loans, comparing the Logistic Regression model and Random Forest Classifier using sklearn and pandas.
 </p>